lxdao-official/buidler-card-website/README.md

 ## Features

-New members can join the organization through the website's Onboarding feature.
-This involves minting an SBT, which acts as an official ID Card and signifies membership in the organization.
+New members can join the State through the website's Onboarding feature.
+This involves minting an SBT, which acts as an official ID Card and signifies membership in the State.

 The website offers a member list page, where all members can be viewed, as well as a member details page for more information.
 To ensure consistency, all member information is stored on IPFS and the corresponding CID is saved on the smart contract.